Malikhuntsthreats/Endpoint-Process-Watchdog/README.md

 Malware-like behavior (rapid spawning, child-process chains)

-Processes running from /tmp, /dev/shm, or weird directories
+Processes running from /tmp, /dev/shm, or odd directories

 High-risk processes not in the whitelist